 Performance Measure 22/23 Actual 22/23 Target Welsh Average 2021/22 Actual 2020/21 Actual Commentary (New) Budget monitoring - Budget Manager submissions Percentage of monthly forecasts submitted by budget managers.
-67.3% 80% Local Measure No Data No Data The percentage shown reflects the cumulative performance throughout the 2022/23 financial year, across the whole Council.
+67.3% 80% Local Measure The percentage shown reflects the cumulative performance throughout the 2022/23 financial year, across the whole Council.
 The performance is inconsistent across service areas, with a number of services exceeding the target and others performing significantly under the target.
 Going forward, especially in light of revised budget monitoring arrangements for 2023/24, Finance Business Partners will work closely with budget managers (providing training where required) with the aim of increasing compliance.
 Heads of Service will also need to ensure that their budget managers prioritise the submission of forecasts on a monthly basis.
 Increased Council Tax paid by Direct Debit.
 66.7% 67% Local Measure 65.35% 62.4% The number of direct debit payers has increased overall, with a large increase early in the year to coincide with the cost-of-living payment scheme.
 However, as the year has progressed a larger than expected number have subsequently cancelled their direct debits possibly due to the cost of living crisis.
-Percentage Council Tax Collection 96.1% 96% Local Measure 96.1% 95.4% Council tax in year collection target was met despite the cost- of living crisis.
-Signposting help available and offering flexible payment options to those struggling financially prevented many council tax payers falling behind with their payments.
-Percentage Non- Domestic Rates Collected.
-97.8% 96.5% Local Measure 96.3% 94.4% Collection target was comfortably met, the rate burden faced by business ratepayers has been eased by Welsh Government and Newport City Council relief schemes that have reduced the amount payable.
-Percentage total Council Tax Collected as a percentage of annual budgeted amount.
-100.3% 100% Local Measure 100.53% 101% Council tax overall collection target was met despite the cost- of living crisis.
-Signposting help available and offering flexible payment options to those struggling financially prevented many council tax payers falling behind with their payments.

-Performance Measure 22/23 Actual 22/23 Target Welsh Average 2021/22 Actual 2020/21 Actual Commentary Percentage of Council Tax arrears collected 30% 30% Local Measure 32.71% 25.4% The arrears collection target was met although slightly lower than in previous years.
-This was due to the need to allow longer repayment terms due to the cost- of-living crisis and the squeeze on household budgets.
-Percentage of NDDR arrears collected 50% 40% Local Measure 42.51% 22.8% A good result and the target was comfortably met.
-Percentage Payment of Invoices within timescales 90% 90% Local Measure 92.61% 91.9% An on-target performance, slightly lower than previous two years, mainly due to personnel changes and staff shortages.
-However, with all the resource issues, a positive on target performance.
-(New) Average time of processing new housing benefit claims 25.7 days 32 days Local Measure 33.19 days 34 days The team have been focussed on reducing the time to process housing benefit claims and a number of initiatives have enabled the target to be exceeded.
+Percentage Council Tax Collection 96.1% 96% Local Measure 96.1% 95.4% Percentage Non- Domestic Rates Collected.
+97.8% 96.5% Local Measure 96.3% 94.4% Percentage total Council Tax Collected as a percentage of annual budgeted amount.
+100.3% 100% Local Measure 100.53% 101% Percentage of Council Tax arrears collected 30% 30% Local Measure 32.71% 25.4% Percentage of NDDR arrears collected 50% 40% Local Measure 42.51% 22.8% Percentage Payment of Invoices within timescales 90% 90% Local Measure 92.61% 91.9% (New) Average time of processing new housing benefit claims 25.7 days 32 days Local Measure 33.19 days 34 days The team have been focussed on reducing the time to process housing benefit claims and a number of initiatives have enabled the target to be exceeded.

 Performance Measure 22/23 Actual 22/23 Target Welsh Average 2021/22 Actual 2020/21 Actual Commentary (New) Average time of processing change events.
 6.3 days 14 days Local Measure 7.9 days 9.32 days The use of some automation in the processing of changes in circumstance for benefit customers as well as removal of some of the covid support schemes has enabled the target to be exceeded.
 (New) The amount of housing benefit overpayments recovered during the quarter as a percentage of the total amount of housing benefit overpayments identified during the quarter 115.1% Min 103% Local Measure 105.4% 102.02% The team's proactive collection strategy has enabled the target to be exceeded.
 (New) The amount of housing benefit overpayments written off during the quarter as a percentage of the total amount of housing benefit overpayments outstanding 0.49% 2% Local Measure 3.84% 0.01% Due to the improved collection of housing benefit overpayments a lower than anticipated write of percentage was achieved.
 (New) Budget monitoring - Forecast accuracy.
-Percentage variance between January forecast and final outturn 0.1% 0.5% Local Measure No Data No Data The difference between the January forecast and final outturn was £304k, excluding the impact of transfers to risk reserves that were agreed by Cabinet as part of approving the outturn report.
-The difference of £304k represents 0.1% of the Council's net £343m budget.
-(New) Financial Training Satisfaction or better ratings from individuals participating in training provided by Finance service 100% 80% Local Measure No Data No Data This PI is assessed via a feedback form completed by those who attend courses.
-However, completion of the form is not mandatory and, therefore, the view of all participants is not necessarily captured.
-Going forward, attempts will be made to obtain a complete picture of the views of participants.
+Percentage variance between January forecast and final outturn 0.1% 0.5% Local Measure No Data No Data (New) Financial Training Satisfaction or better ratings from individuals participating in training provided by Finance service 100% 80% Local Measure No Data No Data